Geethen/GEE_2022_UiO/content/post/workshop_outline.md

 ---
 title: Part 2 hands on
-date: 2022-04-13
+date: 2022-04-12
-hero: /images/p1f0.png
+hero: /images/outline_hero.jpg
-excerpt: Load, filter and visualise GEE data.
+excerpt: Workshop content outline.
 timeToRead: 4
 authors:
   - Geethen Singh
 ---
 Access the complete script for this session [here](https://code.earthengine.google.com/3d6ec3bd6c79711d142ad4c305d9571f)

 ![](/images/p1f1.png)
 **Figure 1:** The final expected output for this practical showing Sentinel-2, level 2A RGB imagery clipped to a boundary.

-***
+---

 ## Learning Objectives

 By the end of this practical you should be able to:

 1. Understand the concept of Land Cover Change (LCC)
 2. Implement a multi-class LCC
 3. Relate changes in LC to a variable (in this case, relative wealth index (rwi))
 4. Download the final results to a csv

 Identifying and computing changes in LCC are one of the best proxies for ecosystem pressures which ultimately influence human-wellbeing.
 LCC involves the quantification of transitions between land cover classes or their persistence.
 In this hands on session, we wil go through the implementation of identifying and quantifying the area of land cover transitions and persistence.
 We will thereafter look at the relationship of unique transitions/persistence and mean (sd) of Relative Wealth Index (RWI) in South Africa (unfortunately, RWI is not available for Norway).

 ## Searching and Importing data

 To access the GEE code editor, go to https://earthengine.google.com/ >Platform> Code Editor.

 Within the code editor, go to the search bar and search for LC100.
 This is a Global Land cover dataset at a spatial resolution of 100 metres.
 Refer to the Table Schema for the definitions of the mapped LC categories.